 Investor Fireside Chat with Ying Ying Huang, Senior Associate, Icebreaker VC

-They have invested in over 50 companies with experienced founders from some of the highly successful tech companies such as Rovio, Nordea, Pipedrive, Eniram, IBM and BCG.
+With offices in Stockholm, Icebreaker is a Helsinki based venture capital firm and community supporter for founders, based in Sweden, Finland, and Estonia, raising a pre-seed or seed round.
+Their initial investment ticket size ranges from €150-800 K, however, no stage is too early for them to invest.
+Icebreaker has invested in over 60 companies with experienced founders from some highly successful tech companies such as Rovio, Nordea, Pipedrive, Eniram, IBM and BCG.
 Icebreaker´s philosophy lies in partnering with passionate teams with deep insights into the industry and a vision for the future.
 They aim to support companies at an early stage to build a solid base for faster growth.

 Meet the Founders

 Building a startup is never easy.
 Beyond the passion and idea is the challenge of early-stage innings and wading through a learning curve.
 What has been observed as a trend is that while later-stage founders are hitting success; first time founders and those raising smaller tickets are facing the struggle to raise funds.
 That’s what makes Icebreaker.vc an exception in pre-seed funding.
 The fact that they believe in supporting founders even before the latter knows that their business idea has the potential for growth.